Last modified:

 Track your cashflow

-First you can optionally define cashflow subcategories on ORGANIZATION LEVEL.
+First, you can optionally define your own cashflow subcategories in the Administration .

 Then you must import your cashflow transactions…

-…or automatically via bank sync on ORGANIZATION LEVEL
+…or automatically via bank sync in the Administration .

-Then you must map these transactions to the cashflow categories on ASSET LEVEL.
+Then you must map these transactions to the cashflow categories at Asset level .

 Note